cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 ##### 5 - For wishlists (`wishlist_db_utils.py` + `wishlist_config.py`)
-This file contains functions responsible for querying the database and handling db connection errors if they occur.
-Some of these functions either insert or retrieve wishlist data and are used depending on the nature of the API request. *(see details in the API section)*
+This file contains functions responsible for querying the database and handling database connection errors if they occur.
+Some of these functions either insert or retrieve wishlist data, and are used depending on the nature of the API request. *(see details in the API section)*

 **Functions in this file**
 - `_connect_to_db(db_name)`